kevinAlbs/WolfGoatCabbage/readme.md

 - You can ride back on the boat during a restart menu
 - Farmer can walk beyond first boundary!
 - Farmer walks during transitions...
+- Red flash no longer works
+- Farmer does seem to move out of bed if he goes outside before sleeping oddly enough

 Code cleaning
 -------------